SamChen/DeepSpeech2PytorchTransferLearning/README.md

 ### Configuration
 Currently include two configurations.
 One for data augmentation and the other is for training process.

-#### Experiment setting
-`experiment.yaml` stores all configurations for training a model including the data augmentation which is introduced in the next section.
-Please check `notebooks/example/conf/experiment.yaml` for more details.

 #### Data Augmentation
 We kept the original code for data augmentation and feature extraction.
 Six optional augmentation components are provided to be selected, configured and inserted into the processing pipeline.